Ensure your legacy is honoured by writing a will

 The charities that were originally the sole beneficiaries of the late Melita Jackson still received a portion of her estate even after the appeal ruling.
 Without a will, they would have received nothing.
-If you have property overseas, the matter becomes even more complicated and you should consult a firm of notaries, Vanner Perez Notaries are experts in this field.
+If you have property overseas, the matter becomes even more complicated and you should consult a firm of notaries.
 They will advise how to draft a will and register it in the country where you hold bank accounts and property.

 Don’t leave it too late